Exact Optimality of Communication-Privacy-Utility Tradeoffs in Distributed Mean Estimation: Discussion Conclusion

-\begin{conjecture} The proposed $k$-closest encoding is exact-optimal for any rotationally symmetric codebook. \end{conjecture} \looseness=-1 It also remains unclear whether $k$ can depend on the realization of the codebook $U^M$ in general, which we leave to future work.
+It also remains unclear whether $k$ can depend on the realization of the codebook $U^M$ in general, which we leave to future work.
 We also proved that the \emph{exact}-optimal codebook must be rotationally symmetric.
 We conjecture that the maximally separated codebook (simplex codebook) is \emph{exact}-optimal as it provides the most effective coverage of the space $\fS^{d-1}$.
 This, too, is left as a topic for future work.

 \begin{conjecture} The rotationally symmetric simplex codebook is the exact-optimal codebook. \end{conjecture}

 \paragraph{Limitations and Broader Impact} While we take an important step towards exact optimality by proving several necessary conditions and by providing a mechanism that is \emph{exact}-optimal for a family of codebooks, we still have the above conjectures left to be proven in future work.